jesseberliner/100-days-of-code/r1-log.md

-# #100DaysOfCode Log - Round 1 - [Your Name Here]
+# #100DaysOfCode Log - Round 1 - Jesse Berliner

 The log of my #100DaysOfCode challenge.
-Started on [July 17, Monday, 2017].
+Started on [January 1, Friday, 2021].

 ## Log

 ### R1D1
-Started a Weather App.
-Worked on the draft layout of the app, struggled with OpenWeather API http://www.example.com
+Learned: Directly manipulating the DOM with JavaScript New Resources: Scrimba's JavaScript BootCamp

 ### R1D2
+Learned: Fetch() to get data from an API and how async/await improves fetch()

+### R1D3
+Learned: Began first project with Scrimba's JavaScript BootCamp, did some challenges on array methods New Resources: FreeCodeCamp's Functional Programming challenges

+### R1D4
+Learned: Finished watching project for Scrimba, worked on FreeCodeCamp's challenges.
+Filter() is much easier for me than reduce()

+### R1D5

+### R1D6

+### R1D7

+### R1D8

+### R1D9

+### R1D10